 Traditional or ‘train track’ braces are comprised of a metal wire that pushes and pulls your teeth into place.
 While these options might be the most popular with teenagers, many adults are opting for them due to the fact that they tend to be the most effective option for straightening teeth that are very crooked.
 If your mouth is very overcrowded, you may need to have some teeth extracted in order to make room for your remaining teeth to move into as they straighten.
 A consultation with a good orthodontist will help you determine if this is the right kind of brace for you and how to get the best results.

 If you would like a traditional wire brace but don’t like the idea of wearing metal braces for a couple of years or more, invisible clear braces could be an ideal option.
+The best clear aligners offer a solution that isn’t exactly permanent in the way metal braces are but work just as great.
 These work in a similar way to traditional metal braces, except the wire is held into place by clear, rather than metal fixers that are attached to your teeth.
 This makes the clear braces much less obvious when you smile, although it’s important to be careful to avoid staining foods and beverages like curry or coffee, which can leave your braces a nasty brown or yellow color.
 Similar to metal braces, you may be required to have some teeth extracted before you can have the clear braces fitted to straighten your teeth.

 For people who do not need to have any teeth extracted and would like an option that is less permanent than a fixed metal brace, night time clear aligners could be an ideal option.
 This article from ALIGNERCO looks at clear braces vs. wire braces.
 They can provide a range of different brace options to suit your needs.
 ALIGNERCO will first take impressions of your mouth to provide you with removable aligners that you will be required to wear at night and throughout the day wherever you can for a certain amount of time to push your teeth into place.
 Since you can remove the braces, they are ideal for professionals who do not always want their braces to be visible.
 You can also remove them for eating and cleaning your teeth, making them easier to maintain than metal brace options.